zeneslev/zeneslev.github.io/about.markdown

 - Aviation
 - Improvisational and Ecstatic Dance
 - Powerlifting
-- The Nature of Self and Reality
+- Mysticism and Shamanism
-- Plant Medicine
+- The intersection of Science and Spirituality
 - Meditation and Breathwork
 - Men's work